lynnfaraday/aresmush.com/_root/tutorials/install/getting-a-hostname.md

 - hosting
 ---

 Host names are optional - you can always connect to a game using its IP address.
-But it's nice to have a host name so people can remember your game address more easily.
+But it's nice to have a host name (like yourmush.somemuhost.com) so people can remember your game address more easily.

-Some MUSH hosts may give you a host name (like yourmush.somemuhost.com) but Digital Ocean doesn't.
+Most VPS servers don't include a host name.
 If you want a name, you'll have to set it up.

 ## AresMUSH Domain

-You can also request an AresMUSH sub-domain (yourmush.aresmush.com) by [contacting me directly](/feedback).
+You can request an AresMUSH sub-domain (yourmush.aresmush.com) by [contacting me directly](/feedback).
 AresMUSH sub-domains are given out at my sole discretion, and at no charge.

 ## Custom Domain